carlacostan/asthma-research-cohort-analysis/README.md

 ## Key Findings

 - LS99 and S72 are the postcode areas with highest patient counts
-- Many patients have asthma diagnoses (398 records)
+- Many patients have asthma diagnoses (398)
 - Large number of patients (982) are smokers so were excluded
-- Patient inclusion

 ## Technical Approach